Detailed course guide

 - Research Philosophy and Practice - provides training in data collection and analysis for roles in consumer insight and business consultancy and prepares you for the dissertation.

-The Master’s dissertation, completed during summer, enables you to deepen your knowledge in a topic of your choice by gathering and analysing data from companies or consumers within an international fashion marketing setting which directly relates to your ambitions.
-Previous students on MSc International Fashion Marketing have conducted dissertations on topics including:
+Over the summer the Master’s dissertation enables you to deepen your knowledge in a topic of your choice by gathering and analysing data from companies or consumers within an international fashion marketing setting which directly relates to your ambitions.
+Previous students on the IFM programme have conducted dissertations on topics including:

-- The Rise of New Fashion Influencers - A comparative look at fashion bloggers and celebrities' effect on fashion trends throughout Europe.'
+- The Rise of New Fashion Influencers - A comparative look at fashion bloggers and celebrities' effect on fashion trends throughout the region.

 - Responsible Luxury: The Importance of CSR Initiatives in Building Brand Equity in the Luxury Goods